JaimeStill/PatternsAndPractices/11-material.md

 * The slider is rendered with a width of `420px`.

 You can see this example at [StackBlitz - Docs Slider Example](https://stackblitz.com/edit/docs-slider-example?file=src%2Fapp%2Froutes%2Fhome%2Fhome.component.ts).

+> The example actually registers the `input` event as opposed to the `change` event.
+The implementation is still exactly the same, but causes very different behavior.
+Try changing the registered event between `input` and `change` in the StackBlitz example to see the difference.

 [Back to Top](#material)